Caring For Our Plants and Animals

 What is biodiversity?

-Biodiversity is the variety of plant and animal life in an environment.
-Biodiversity includes many different types of plants and animals, as well as the types of ecosystems such as forests, grasslands and rivers.
-Biodiversity is important because living things all interact and need each other to survive.
+Biodiversity is the variety of different types of life in an environment.
+It includes plants, animals, and micro-organisms (really small things like bacteria and fungi).
+Ecosystems like forests, grasslands and rivers need healthy biodiversity to thrive.
+Biodiversity is important because all living things interact and need each other to survive.

 All living things